 Through Sanctuary’s partnership with Gibney Dance, a number of survivors are exploring storytelling through movement and dance.
 The photo above was taken following night two of Cracks of Light, a special Domestic Violence Awareness Month performance that is hosted each year by Gibney.

 4. Press Interviews

-Escaping domestic violence is never easy, but for undocumented immigrant victims the challenges can be unique.
+Escaping domestic violence is never easy, but for immigrant victims the challenges can be unique.
 Leticia spoke candidly with Telemundo in mid-October about her experience with abuse.
 Deputy Director of Sanctuary’s Legal Center, Linda Lopez, provided additional information and context about the U Visa and other forms of relief that are available to undocumented immigrant victims of gender violence.

 Hospitals can be important points for intervention when it comes to domestic violence.
 Survivor Leaders passed out information on the signs of abuse and Sanctuary’s services to medical professionals and patients at the Kings County Hospital; reminding everyone that abuse can take many forms and that help is available.

 Survivor Leaders know that in order to effect change, we must engage everyone, especially those who control important levers of power.
 Kristin (center) trained New York State Department of Corrections and Community Supervision (NYS DOCCS) employees on domestic violence, an experience that the vast majority of people in New York State prisons have in common.